BPJandree/GOSTlibs/TUTORIAL.md

 ```
 #' This is a function to jitter GPS survey points.
 #'
-#' Following DHS guidelines, survey GPS locations need to be purposefully displaced (jittered) before disseminating in order to preserve annonymity.
+#' Following DHS guidelines, survey GPS locations need to be purposefully displaced (jittered) before disseminating in order to preserve anonymity.
 Each point is displaced based on its urban/rural definition.
 All points must stay within the administrative 2 boundaries in which they originate.
 #' @param inPts SpatialPointsDataFrame containing the points to be jittered.
 #' @param inAdmin SpatialPolygonsDataFrame containing administrative boundaries.
 Jittered points are not allowed to be moved outside their original administrative boundary.
 #' @param urbanField (optional) string indicating the column that contains a binary indicator that defines urban and rural points.
 1 = Rural.
-#' @param urbanDist (optional) numeric distance (in metres) to jitter urban points.
+#' @param urbanDist (optional) numeric distance (in meters) to jitter urban points.
 Default is 2000m.
-#' @param ruralDist (optional) numeric distance (in metres) to jitter rural points.
+#' @param ruralDist (optional) numeric distance (in meters) to jitter rural points.
 Default is 5000m.
-#' @param ruralDistFar (optional) numeric distance (in metres) to jitter 1\% of rural points.
+#' @param ruralDistFar (optional) numeric distance (in meters) to jitter 1\% of rural points.
 Default is 10000m.
 #' @keywords jittering
 #' @return A spatial data frame with randomly jittered coordinates
 #' @export